 The museum was originally founded by Ignazio Cerio, who dedicated himself to its creation and tireless research.
 He conceived of it as a family museum, a sort of positivist Wunderkammer, starting in the second half of the 19th century, which is when most of the collections date back to.
 It is a fascinating, almost magical place, where time and the noise of the tourist hordes that flock just a few meters away seem to disappear.
 More than 20,000 naturalistic and archaeological findings, mainly from Capri and largely collected by Ignazio Cerio, are exhibited in the rooms and scrupulously cataloged in the large display cases.
-In addition to the Cerio family's main collection, which managed the cultural axis and universal image of the island between the 19th century and the first half of the 20th, there is also the algological collection of Oronzo Gabriele Costa (1787-concreting, he introduced a strict regulatory plan to pro-1867), the archaeological collection of Benner Pagano, and the naturalistic collection of Raffaello Bellini (1880-1926).
+In addition to the Cerio family's main collection, which managed the cultural axis and universal image of the island between the 19th century and the first half of the 20th, there is also the algological collection of Oronzo Gabriele Costa (1787- concreting, he introduced a strict regulatory plan to pro-1867), the archaeological collection of Benner Pagano, and the naturalistic collection of Raffaello Bellini (1880-1926).
 The gallery hosts temporary exhibitions by artists, ving the harmonious matrix typical of the local architecture. recalling the Cerio family's sensitivity to the artistic expres- In short, Edwin Cerio was a man with vast cultural interests. sions of their time and their activity as hosts and patrons In his home of Il Rosaio, and in the various other residences that has characterized them through successive generations.
 Centro Caprense promotes and organizes a variety of activities, often in collaboration with other institutions.
 The aim is to promote and enhance Capri's historical, naturalistic, and artistic heritage through conferences, book presentations, workshops, academic research, exhibitions, concerts 6,000 volumes, over 4,000 manuscripts, and several iconoand educational activities for students of all levels.
-It also graphic and photographic collections. was awarded the prestigious prize for physics in 2006.
+It also graphic and photographic collections. participates in national and European events, such as the The bibliographic collection is particularly rich in 19th Earth Science Week and the Museum Night, and has hosted century and early 20th century editions, but there are also Nobel Prize winners such as George Fitzgerald Smoot, who incunabula and volumes dating back to the seventeenth and was awarded the prestigious prize for physics in 2006.

-The bright vaulted hall and the adjacent entrance give off lanea section, which shows the cultural exchange relationthe atmosphere of a centuries-old island patrician house. ships of the Cerio family with both humanistic and scientific They are decorated with Ferdinando IV gilded consoles and mirrors, ancient plaster busts, and some eighteenth-century portraits.
+the atmosphere of a centuries-old island patrician house. ships of the Cerio family with both humanistic and scientific They are decorated with Ferdinando IV gilded consoles and mirrors, ancient plaster busts, and some eighteenth-century portraits.
 Edwin's daughter, painter and island dovenne Laetitia Cerio's small studio, is overflowing with evocative history of the island of Capri.
 Finally, also important are the disorder.
 On the easel in front of the window, an unfinished painting and some brushes seem to be waiting for her to re- The library, through the Naples Hub (SBN-NAP Hub locaturn to finish the canvas.
-The stairs branch off, fascinating ted at the National Library of Naples), adheres to the Natioand white with limestone, like architectural ribs of the bu-nal Library Service (SBN), which is the network of Italian ilding, intersecting between floors in a mysterious and li- libraries created by the Ministry for Cultural Heritage and terary way.
+The stairs branch off, fascinating ted at the National Library of Naples), adheres to the Natioand white with limestone, like architectural ribs of the bu- nal Library Service (SBN), which is the network of Italian ilding, intersecting between floors in a mysterious and li- libraries created by the Ministry for Cultural Heritage and terary way.
 Among the memorabilia is even a gilded Empire Activities.
 In this computerized national service, the library armchair that, according to tradition, served as a throne du- constantly increases its catalog also thanks to financial conring a visit by Gioacchino Murat when he was king of Naples, tributions received from the Ministry of Cultural Heritage between 1806 and 1815.